ChuckMash/ESPythoNOW/examples/ESPaudioNOW/README.md

 ## Overview

-ESPaudioNOW enables real-time wireless MP3 streaming from a Python sender to an ESP32 receiver.
+- ESPaudioNOW enables real-time wireless MP3 streaming from a Python sender to an ESP32 receiver.
+- Tested up to 320 KBps audio

 [![Watch the video](https://i.sstatic.net/qIFETh_wlEA.png)](https://youtu.be/qIFETh_wlEA)